-The Second Amendment Bill seeks to:
+The Second Amendment Act provides:

-- Expand upon action that can be taken to declare directors delinquent.
+For the expansion of the action that can be taken to declare directors delinquent.
 Section 162(2) of the Companies Act makes provision for an application to court for an order declaring a person delinquent or under probation (see chapter titled 'Probation and Delinquency' for more detail).
-The Bill proposes to extend the time bar set out in Section 162(2), Currently, a company, a shareholder, a director. company secretary, a prescribed officer of a company, or a registered trade union (that represents employees of a company), may apply to a court for an order declaring a person delinquent or under probation if that person is a director of the company, or has been a director of the company within the previous 2 years.
-The Bill proposes to extend this time period to where the person was a director within the previous 5 years.
-The proposed amendment is based on a recommendation made by the Zondo Commission of Enquiry into State Capture, and on the basis of it being the general public interest to extend the time period.
-In addition, the proposed legislation should be expressed to be retrospective.
-Thus, the proposal is that the legislation should state that the court, on good cause shown, may extend the time bar even though the conduct in question was committed during the period before the extension. - Provide for courts to increase the time bar in relation to claims for damages applicable to directors for breaching their fiduciary duties and duties of care, skill and diligence as well as certain statutory duties in terms of Section 77.
-Currently Section 77(7) of the Act provides that proceedings to recover loss, damages or costs in these circumstances are to be instituted within 3 years after the act or omission that gave rise to the liability.
-The Bill proposes to allow the Court to extend this time frame, on good cause shown.
+The Act extends the time bar set

+- out in Section 162(2).
+A company, a shareholder, a director, company secretary, a prescribed officer of a company, or a registered trade union (that represents employees of a company), may apply to a court for an order declaring a person delinquent or under probation if that person is a director of the company, or has been a director of the company within the previous 5 years (this was 2 years before the amendment). - For the courts to increase the time bar in relation to claims for damages applicable to directors for breaching their fiduciary duties and duties of care, skill and diligence as well as certain statutory duties in terms of Section 77.
+The Act provides that proceedings to recover loss, damages or costs in these circumstances are to be instituted within 3 years after the act or omission that gave rise to the liability, and now the Court may extend this time frame, on good cause shown.